aaronalbinson/henw/src/pages/perforators.md

       **Hot Perforators**

+      Hot needle perforation is the method of producing micro perforations in modern substrates such as LDPE, LLDPE, HDPE and PP.

+      The process of hot needle perforation produces a perfectly round hole which is heat sealed or welded around the circumference, therefore retaining the strength and durability of the substrate.

+      These types of substrate are use widely within the food packaging industry to increase the shelve life of various fresh or frozen produce.

       Our Hot Perforators have solid state heater controls with both internal and external heated pin rollers.
 Other features are a timer for automatic warm up, automatic speed control which matches the web speed to produce